-"We believe that these data document an important advance for patients with metastatic colorectal cancer," said Roger M. Perlmutter, M.D., Ph.D., executive vice president of Research and Development at Amgen.
-"These are the first prospective Phase 3 data to demonstrate the utility of KRAS mutational analysis as a predictive biomarker."
+"With these data, Vectibix has now demonstrated improved progression-free survival in Phase 3 trials in patients with KRAS wild-type tumors in both first- and second-line treatment of metastatic colorectal cancer," said Roger M. Perlmutter, M.D., Ph.D. executive vice president of Research and Development at Amgen.
+"These results add to the growing body of evidence confirming the utility of KRAS as a predictive biomarker."

-Overall, the adverse event profile was as anticipated for an anti-EGFR antibody in combination with oxaliplatin-based chemotherapy, including known events such as skin toxicity, hypomagnesemia and diarrhea.
+Overall, the adverse event profile was as anticipated for an anti-EGFR antibody in combination with irinotecan-based chemotherapy, including known events such as skin toxicity, diarrhea and hypomagnesemia.

 Originally designed to compare the treatment effect in the overall population, the study was amended to analyze outcomes with respect to the presence or absence of activating mutations in KRAS in the tumor itself.
-Tumor KRAS status was ascertained in more than 90 percent of the 1,183 patients enrolled in the trial.
+Tumor KRAS status was ascertained in more than 90 percent of patients enrolled in this trial.